ahmet2mir/periphery/docs/index.md

-# Periphery Documentation
+# Herald Documentation

-Welcome to the Periphery documentation.
-Periphery is a lightweight BGP anycast service with Kubernetes-inspired health probes and BFD support.
+Welcome to the Herald documentation.
+Herald is a lightweight BGP anycast service with Kubernetes-inspired health probes and BFD support.

 ## Getting Started